1. Health is a state of physical, mental and social wellbeing, not just the absence of disease or infirmity.

 - c. improving quality of life.

 2. An integrated, whole-of-government approach to improving population health.
-Government departments and local government councils should cooperate and coordinate on both (a) the development, implementation and evaluation of the public health plans and (b) the public health impacts outcomes across all activities.
+Government departments and local government councils should cooperate on the development and implementation of public health plans and on the evaluation of their outcomes.

 3. A Victorian health and wellbeing strategy that identifies and addresses systemic barriers to health and wellbeing.